 In human beings, some but not all desires belong to reason.
 The desire that belongs to reason is "wish."
 The other are "spirit" and "appetite."
 "Wish (βούλησις) is found in the reasoning part (λογιστικῷ) and appetite and spirit in the the part without reason (ἐν τῷ ἀλόγῳ ἡ ἐπιθυμία καὶ ὁ θυμός)" (On the Soul III.9.432b5-6).

-When a human being acts in a way that stems from "choice" (προαίρεσις), his motivation is a form of "wish" (βούλησις).
+When a human being acts on the basis of "choice" (προαίρεσις), his motivation comes from "wish" (βούλησις).
 Wish is a desire for what one believes is good in the circumstances.
 "Deliberation" (βούλευσις) is thinking about what to do to bring about this wished for end.
-So "choice" (προαίρεσις) for Aristotle is a form of the desire that stems from reason.
+"Choice" is desire to do something because deliberation has shown that this action results in the wished for good.

 "Choice will be a deliberate desire of things in our power; for when we judge from deliberation, our desire is according to our wish (ἡ προαίρεσις ἂν εἴη βουλευτικὴ ὄρεξις τῶν ἐφ᾽ ἡμῖν: ἐκ τοῦ βουλεύσασθαι γὰρ κρίναντες ὀρεγόμεθα κατὰ τὴν βούλευσιν)" (Nicomachean Ethics III.3.1113a10-12).
 "Choice is not a wish (βούλησίς), though they appear closely akin. ....
 We wish for ends, but choose the means to our end; for example we wish to be healthy, but choose things to make us healthy....
 In general, choice is concerned with things that are up to us (ἐφ᾽ ἡμῖν)" (Nicomachean Ethics III.2.1111b19-30).
 "It is preceded by consideration (προβεβουλευμένον), since choice involves reasoning and some process of thought (προαίρεσις μετὰ λόγου καὶ διανοίας)" (Nicomachean Ethics.III.2.1112a15-16).
 "We deliberate about things that are up to us and practical (βουλευόμεθα δὲ περὶ τῶν ἐφ᾽ ἡμῖν καὶ πρακτῶν)" (Nicomachean Ethics III.3.1112a30-33).